Pigeon Forge Fourth of July Clint Black concert reset for 2021, fireworks to continue

-PIGEON FORGE, Tenn.
-(WVLT) — The City of Pigeon Forge announced the Clint Black concert scheduled for July 4, 2020 has been canceled.
+The City of Pigeon Forge announced the Clint Black concert scheduled for July 4, 2020 has been canceled.

 A new date for the concert has been set for July 3, 2021.